SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ### Object creation

 Now we are ready to understand the creation of objects.
-In this model there is only one way to create instances: we should send the message `new` to the class with a specification of the instance variable values as argument.
+In this model, there is only one way to create instances: we should send the message `new` to the class with a specification of the instance variable values as arguments.

 ### Creation of instances of the class Point